hadamove/poms/README.md

     cargo run
     ```

+- Performance is bottlenecked by the CPU in debug builds, to build/run the application in release mode, run:

+    ```bash
+    cargo build --release
+    cargo run --release
+    ```

+- To uncap the FPS, run the application with flag `--features no-vsync` flag:

+    ```bash
+    cargo run --features no-vsync
+    ```

 ## Project Structure

 - `data` - sample molecular data in PDB format, which can be used for testing